Let's talk about How to Make Chocolate Covered Strawberries in the microwave. It's easy and they're both beautiful and healthy!

 - Place the white chocolate chips and the remaining coconut oil in a small microwave-safe bowl.
 Microwave, 20 seconds at a time, stirring in between segments, until the chocolate is completely melted.

-- Carefully drizzle the melted white chocolate over half the chocolate-covered strawberries with a spoon.
-Tip: For better control, use a pastry bag, sandwich bag with a tiny corner snipped or an empty squeeze bottle for this.
+- Carefully drizzle the melted white chocolate over half the chocolate dipped strawberries with a spoon.
+Tip: For better control, use a pastry bag, sandwich bag with a tiny snipped corner of the bag or an empty squeeze bottle for this.